 The app will create playlists if you send multiple song files at once and launch them in its built-in media player.
 You can run polls and quizzes, edit photos and videos, and view other users who happen to be physically near you with People Nearby (not a privacy-friendly feature).

-Signal is a much simpler app in which the focus is on sending basic text, media and voice messages securely, although it recently introduced animated stickers and added to its available emojis.
+Signal is a much simpler app that focuses on sending basic text, media and voice messages securely, although it introduced animated stickers and added to its available emojis.
 Overall, Signal is easy to navigate and doesn't require a lot of customization to get the most out of your experience.

 Signal vs. Telegram: Verdict